 In Covidtide this is a bit harder, but I'll make an effort to meet with anyone who reaches out.
 But in advance: I won't tweet about your project, you can't use me in your marketing, and I'm not investing in anything.
 All I have on offer is to listen to your story and offer advice if I have any to give.

 You can write great emails by following this advice from Jason Freedman:

 If you want a meeting, ask for a meeting.
 Provide some time options and ask for a specified length.
 If you want an introduction, ask for an introduction.
 If you're looking for funding, tell him you're currently fundraising and ask to meet to show him your pitch.
 Don't be sly.
 Don't hint.
 Make the process ridiculously easy by just asking for what you want.

 Subscribe to Breve, my occasional newsletter on design, creativity, and human knowledge.

 If you email me something I keep that anonymous, especially when sent encrypted.
 If I decide I would like to quote something from your email, I will ask you first.
 If you've emailed me about something I got wrong, I may use your name to credit the correction but I won't if it's not public information.
 Here's my public key.
-I'm also

-If you'd like to support my writing, I'd love it if you could buy me a coffee.
+If you'd like to support my writing here and elsewhere, I'd love it if you could buy me a coffee.